Efficient Stochastic Optimisation via Sequential Monte Carlo: Background

-\textbf{Sequential Monte Carlo methods for optimisation.} While derived for different settings, we also mention a number of \gls*{SMC} methods for optimisation here.
+\textbf{Sequential Monte Carlo methods for optimisation.} In the special case of \gls*{MMLE}, the most related works to ours are \citet{johansen2008particle} and \citet{crucinio2025mirror} which proposed \gls*{SMC}-based \gls*{MMLE} methods. \citet{johansen2008particle} propose a method based on \gls*{SMC} which concentrates on the minimisers of the marginal likelihood as $N$ grows. \citet{crucinio2025mirror} develops an approach based on mirror descent for updating parameters while \gls*{SMC} is used for posterior sampling.
+A similar method is also studied in \citet{cuin2025learning} for \gls*{MMLE} where the approach is developed with \gls*{ULA}-based proposals and general optimisers.
+While derived for different settings, we also mention a number of \gls*{SMC} methods for optimisation here.
 In \citet{miguez2009sequential,miguez2010sequential}, authors introduce an \gls*{SMC} method for cost functions that can be sequentially optimised in space (rather than time).
 Gradient-free stochastic optimisation methods have also been developed based off \gls*{SMC} methods, see, e.g. \citet{akyildiz2020parallel,gerber2022global}.
 A related line of work is the class of \gls*{EM} algorithms for state-space models \citep{kantas2015particle,chopin2020introduction, yildirim2012monte}, which use \gls*{SMC} methods to estimate gradients of the marginal log-likelihood.
 While the latter \gls*{SMC}-\gls*{EM} methods can be seen as special cases of our framework, the former optimisation methods operate in different settings.